+Avocado Ice Cream.
 This avocado ice cream is a very easy healthy homemade ice cream that's vegan, paleo-friendly and absolutely tasty.
-Check out my simple recipe to make a creamy, smooth and ultra rich avocado ice cream with no ice cream maker.
-There's also a step-by-step video recipe and guidelines to customize the recipe to your taste!
+Creamy, smooth and ultra rich with no ice cream maker.

-There may be some discoloration on the top after you freeze the avocado ice cream, but a tightly wrapped plastic touching the ice cream will usually help!
+There may be some discoloration on the top after you freeze the avocado ice cream, but a tightly wrapped plastic touching the ice cream will usually help eliminate that problem.

 - Don’t like mint?
 Leave it out!